 There is one species of Rock Hyrax (the Rock/Cape Hyrax), one Bush Hyrax (sometimes called the Yellow-spotted Rock Hyrax)

-and three species of Tree Hyrax.
+and four species of Tree Hyrax.
 Although all look like rodents, they are, surprisingly, related to elephants, elephant shrews and sea cows.

 The Rock Hyrax, whose genus name "procavia" refers to its resemblance to the (rock) cavy or a large guinea pig, is native to rocky habitats